Allen says his home sleep study couldn't have been easier.

 For more information, call Fairview Sleep Centers, 612-217-5000.

-The following Fairview Sleep Centers now offer this service:
+The following Fairview Sleep Centers offer this service to those patients who qualify: